External Access to Computing Resources

 Another way to achieve remote access is to use the University's Citrix server, https://adapt.adelaide.edu.au/, which gives you remote access to a Windows desktop or just individual Windows applications.
 This will want to install the program Citrix Receiver which is a web browser plugin that helps the graphical display work as intended.

-Yet another option is to install cygwin which provides a Unix style shell.
+One option for Windows users is to install cygwin which provides a Unix style shell.
 You can ask cygwin to install useful tools such as subversion and various compilers.
 Once installed, you can use the ssh and scp commands as shown above.
+However, everything needs to be compiled to run on Windows so you cannot use this with precompiled Linux binaries.